HoseaCodes/PDF-Master/README.md

 - Node.js installed on your local machine.
 - MongoDB instance for database operations.
 - AWS account with an S3 bucket for storing PDF files.
+- Access to Vault for retrieving secrets (AWS credentials).

 ### Installation